cisco/cisco-network-puppet-module/README.md

 You must also install the following gems on the agent: net_http_unix, cisco_nxapi, and cisco_node_utils.
 Since these have dependencies on each other, when you install cisco_node_utils, the other two gems will be automatically installed.
-You can include the package provider in the manifest to automate installing these gems as shown in the following example.
+Gems installed under Puppet are not persistent across system reload on Nexus switches.
+To avoid issues after reload, you should include the package provider in the manifest to automate installing these gems, as shown in the following example.

 ~~~Puppet
 package { 'cisco_node_utils' :